 There is currently a limited exception in § 51.1-155(B)(3) that allows a VRS retiree to return to work full-time in a VRS-covered, critical shortage teaching position without impact to his or her retirement allowance.
 These provisions are set to expire July 1, 2025, and were intended to address the difficulty that some schools face in recruiting qualified teachers.
-In
+In order to take advantage of this provision, however, each of the following requirements must be met:

 - The VRS retiree must have been receiving a retirement allowance for a certain period of time preceding his employment as provided by law; - Note: VRS requires one year for the "certain period of time."
-Further, the one-year break in service was established in conjunction with the Joint Legislative Audit and Review Commission (JLARC), and in 2001 consistent with the recommendation of the JLARC actuarial consultant JLARC adopted a resolution concurring with VRS regarding the minimum twelve-month separation before a retiree could be rehired into a teacher critical shortage position without loss of retirement benefits. - The VRS retiree cannot be receiving a retirement benefit pursuant to an early retirement incentive program from any local school division within the Commonwealth; and - At the time the VRS retiree is employed, the teaching position to which he or she is assigned must be among those identified by the Superintendent of Public Instruction pursuant to subdivision 4 of § 22.1-23, by the relevant division superintendent, pursuant to § 22.1-70.3, or by the relevant local school board, pursuant to subdivision 9 of § 22.1-79.
+Further, the one-year break in service was established in conjunction with the Joint Legislative Audit and Review Commission (JLARC), and in 2001 consistent with the recommendation of the JLARC actuarial consultant JLARC adopted a resolution concurring with VRS regarding the minimum twelve-month separation before a retiree could be rehired into a teacher critical shortage position without loss of retirement benefits. - The VRS retiree cannot be receiving a retirement benefit pursuant to an early retirement incentive program from any local school division within the Commonwealth; and

+• At the time the VRS retiree is employed, the teaching position to which he or she is assigned must be among those identified by the Superintendent of Public Instruction pursuant to subdivision 4 of § 22.1-23, by the relevant division superintendent, pursuant to § 22.1-70.3, or by the relevant local school board, pursuant to subdivision 9 of § 22.1-79.